kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 Page-definition classes summarize a websites or a websites well-defined parts' technical functions, like clicking on a button, filling an input field or "drag and drop" operations.
 Furthermore, page-definitons contain methods, which check the status of the page, like visibility of elements or content of text fields.

-Every page-definition is subtype of `PageObject`class.
-Ibelli initializes page-definitions automatically.
+Every page-definition is a subtype of `PageObject` class.
+Ibello initializes page-definitions automatically.

 Browsers functions can be reached by page-definition, e.g. setting actual URL.
 For this function, we have to use `browser()` method.